mrismanaziz/Reforestation/README.md

-## I’m on a whiskey diet.
-I’ve lost three days already.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian